The Little House on the Highway

 A literary triptych featuring three separate but related stories: “The Age of Rockets” tells a mysterious tale of the 4th of July storm of 1969; “Moonnight Laika” offers a different perspective on the first manned lunar mission; and “The Wreck” brings the story full-circle as a fisherman happens upon an ominous discovery.
 Hardcover, 52 pages.

 The Bug Jar and Other Stories

 A young boy running an errand for his harried mother, a desperate office worker having a drink after work, a father-daughter outing in the woods, an innocent meet-cute at the gym and a volunteer fire department practice burn.
-These are the mundane, yet subtly dark tableaus writer John Marek invites you to visit in his collection The Bug Jar and Other Stories.
+These are the mundane, yet subtly dark tableaus writer John invites you to visit in this collection of short fiction.
+Paperback, 110 pages.